datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username--s-initiation.md

 - [ ] Welcome to Data Maverick.
 An orientation email by David Venturi.
 5 minutes.
 - [ ] [Thinking of Becoming a Data Analyst?
 You're One Already!](https://towardsdatascience.com/thinking-of-becoming-a-data-analyst-youre-already-one-5773b63ae83b) A Medium article by Cassie Kozyrkov.
 5 minutes.
 Free.
-- [ ] [Introduction to Data Science in Python](https://datacamp.pxf.io/7mRY5Y).
-A course by Hillary Green-Lerman on DataCamp.
-4 hours.
 - [ ] Chapter 1 of [Programming for Everybody (Getting Started with Python)](https://imp.i384100.net/python-for-everybody-davidanalyst).
 4 hours.
 Part of a Specialization by Dr. Charles Severance on Coursera.
 [Sign up for a Python for Everybody Specialization subscription](https://imp.i384100.net/python-for-everybody-davidanalyst), for access to this entire course as well as for access to the next course.
 - [ ] Chapter 2 of [Programming for Everybody (Getting Started with Python)](https://imp.i384100.net/python-for-everybody-davidanalyst).
 4 hours.
 - [ ] Chapters 3 & 4 of [Programming for Everybody (Getting Started with Python)](https://imp.i384100.net/python-for-everybody-davidanalyst).
 5 hours.